No products in the cart.

 Looking for something practical to use in your classroom?

-Teach your students to write captivating holiday recounts with an Action Activity to train young writers to use their five senses to paint vivid word pictures.
+Teach your students to write captivating holiday recounts with an Action Activity to train young writers to use their five senses to paint vivid word pictures, including a downloadable template.